CDL926666/1_TIBS/TIBS_EN.md

 ---

-**1. Build Ethics and Compliance Culture**
+**1. Ethics, Compliance, and Values**

-AI ethics should be built into company values: transparency, fairness, privacy.
-For example, Microsoft requires its AI systems to be responsible to people, avoid bias, and protect privacy.
-O’Neil says openness and clear responsibility for algorithms are vital.
-Regular training helps staff notice bias and stop “black box” AI from spreading.
+Ethics should be part of company values—emphasizing transparency, fairness, privacy, and clear accountability.
+For example, Microsoft requires responsible AI and bias prevention as core principles.
+O’Neil highlights the need for open, explainable algorithms.
+Ongoing staff training ensures everyone can recognize risks and helps prevent “black box” AI from spreading.

 ---